-I am a humanistic psychotherapist, and as such I believe that we all have worth as human beings and that we are doing the best we can, in our own unique circumstances.
+I am a counsellor and psychotherapist with a previous career in mental health services for the NHS.
+I believe that we all have worth as human beings and that we are doing the best we can, in our own unique circumstances.
 Whatever our individual history or situation, we all have the potential for greater understanding of ourselves and for growth and change.

 Put simply, my role is to learn about you and what life is like for you, support, challenge and empower you to make whatever decisions you choose to make.
 I believe that you are not only capable of growth or change, but you deserve to be happy and fulfilled.